Mazda MX-5 25th Anniversary edition review

-The world’s best selling two-seat sports car has just reached its 25th birthday, and with an all-new, fourth-generation Mazda MX-5 on the horizon, Mazda is celebrating the occasion with a limited-run version.
+The world’s best selling two-seat sports car reached its 25th birthday in 2014, and with an all-new, fourth-generation Mazda MX-5 on the horizon, Mazda celebrated the occasion with a limited-run version.

-Appropriately named the 25th Anniversary Limited Edition, this last hurrah for the third-generation MX-5 will be restricted to a production run of just 1,000 models.
+Appropriately named the 25th Anniversary Limited Edition, this last hurrah for the third-generation MX-5 was restricted to a production run of just 1,000 models.

-Yet Britain’s perpetual love affair with open-top roadsters means Mazda has allocated 750 of these cars to UK customers.
-The company has used the current range-topping 2.0-litre Sport Tech Nav model as a base for the Anniversary Limited Edition, but adds a whole host of extra equipment and some eye-catching design tweaks.
+Yet Britain’s perpetual love affair with open-top roadsters means Mazda allocated 750 of these cars to UK customers.
+The company used the current range-topping 2.0-litre Sport Tech Nav model as a base for the Anniversary Limited Edition, but added a whole host of extra equipment and some eye-catching design tweaks.

-Every model is finished in Soul Red metallic paint, which is offset by the black door mirrors, A-pillars and power-folding hard-top, while new 17-inch alloys, a rear diffuser and chrome-tipped exhaust pipes round off the exterior look.
+Every model was finished in Soul Red metallic paint, offset by the black door mirrors, A-pillars and power-folding hard-top, while new 17-inch alloys, a rear diffuser and chrome-tipped exhaust pipes rounded off the exterior look.

-Let’s not forget this generation of MX-5 is now nine years old, so the interior is beginning to look a little rough around the edges.
-Still, Mazda has injected some life into things, trimming the cabin in a light stone leather, with contrasting red stitching on the seats, steering wheel, gearlever and handbrake.
-In keeping with the colour scheme, a hand-painted dark red dashboard decoration panel has been fitted, as well as a headrest embossed in the 25th Anniversary logo.
+Let’s not forget this generation of MX-5 was nine years old in 2014, so the interior was beginning to look a little rough around the edges.
+Still, Mazda injected some life into things, trimming the cabin in a light stone leather, with contrasting red stitching on the seats, steering wheel, gearlever and handbrake.
+In keeping with the colour scheme, a hand-painted dark red dashboard decoration panel was fitted, as well as a headrest embossed in the 25th Anniversary logo.
 Built into the new-look dash and specific to the Limited Edition is a 6.1-inch Alpine touchscreen navigation system, featuring Bluetooth, USB connectivity and a DVD player.
 It’s responsive, although it does have an aftermarket look, while the interface isn’t the most user-friendly, either.

-All the changes to the Anniversary model are purely cosmetic, meaning there are no mechanical adjustments to mention.
-Mazda will save its latest SkyActiv chassis and engine technology for the all-new model, which will arrive next year, but in the meantime the company has stuck with its tried and tested 158bhp 2.0-litre engine and six-speed manual gearbox.
+All the changes to the Anniversary model were purely cosmetic, meaning there are no mechanical adjustments to mention.
+Mazda was saving its latest SkyActiv chassis and engine technology for the all-new model, which arrived a year later, but in the meantime the company stuck with its tried and tested 158bhp 2.0-litre engine and six-speed manual gearbox.